-- Respect the independence of the organisations. - Assure the independence of the organisations, in terms of their political judgement, policies and activities. - Ensure relationships are based on mutual respect, with the views and decisions of each partner having equal value. - Not promote or request the promotion of a particular prescription only medicine. - Ensure the objectives and scope of activities are transparent and support provided by companies must always be clearly acknowledged.
+- Respect the independence of the organisations. - Assure the independence of the organisations, in terms of their political judgement, policies and activities. - Ensure relationships are based on mutual respect, with the views and decisions of each partner having - Not promote or request the promotion of a particular prescription only medicine. - Ensure the objectives and scope of activities are transparent and support provided by companies must always be clearly acknowledged.

-A detailed and certified written agreement (Clause 27.2) must be in place for each for each donation, grant or sponsorship and companies must publish all support provided to patient organisations each year (Clause 29).
-Details must be provided of financial support and the value of nonfinancial support (Clause 29.2).
+A detailed and certified written agreement (Clause 27.2) must be in place for each for each donation, grant or value of nonfinancial support (Clause 29.2).